One person in custody after body of missing Brownsville sailor found in Virginia

 One person is in custody after the body of missing Brownsville sailor Angelina Resendiz was found in Virginia, according to a statement provided to Channel 5 News.

-According to a news release from Naval Criminal Investigative Service, the Norfolk Medical Examiner confirmed Tuesday afternoon that the dead body discovered in a wooded area belongs to Angelina.
+According to a news release from Naval Criminal Investigative Service, the Norfolk Medical Examiner confirmed Tuesday afternoon that the body discovered in a wooded area on Monday evening belongs to Angelina.

 A Navy sailor has been placed in "pretrial confinement" in connection with Angelina's death and charges under the Uniform Code of Military justice are pending, according to the news release.